Skip the guesswork.

 If I'm building an air-up kit from scratch, here's what I'd buy:

-Total investment: $250-350 for a setup that handles deflation and inflation for all four tires in minutes.
-That's less than a set of recovery boards and more useful on every single trail day.
+Total investment: ~$400 for a setup that fills all four 35" tires in under 5 minutes.
+That's less than a single ARB Twin compressor -- and faster.

 I know what you're thinking.
 "It's just air.
 How hard can it be?"